zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     git add .
     ```

 9. Before we commit our changes, we have to identify our git user name and e-mail.
 In the following command, replace `John Doe` with your name and `johndoe@example.com` with your e-mail address.
-Once ready, run the command in your Powershell terminal.
+Once ready, run the command in your PowerShell terminal.

     ```powershell
     git config --global user.name "John Doe"